 A misplaced ground lead here would at best kill the signal, and very likely blow the device under test.

 It can be tempting to take the direct approach and disconnect the ground lead at the mains plug.
-Now the reference lead is free to float to where it needs to go, but of course so too is the chassis and all the BNC inputs and the danger of electric shock becomes very real.
+Now the reference lead is free to float to where it needs to go, but of course so too is the chassis and all the BNC inputs, and this creates a danger of electric shock.

-We strongly recommend that you do not adopt this particular solution.
+We strongly recommend that you do not adopt this solution.

 So often a more elegant solution is required.